 If it does not seem like a fair offer will be made, your lawyer may advise you to pursue a personal injury lawsuit.

-My Quality of Life has Suffered Since the Accident, Can I Be Compensated for That?
+My Quality of Life Has Suffered Since the Accident.
+Can I Be Compensated for That?

 Yes, a lowered quality of life is often a recoverable non-economic loss.

-Do All Car Accident Claims Go To Court?
+Do All Car Accident Claims Go to Court?

 No, the majority of car accident cases are settled outside of court.
 However, our lawyers will prepare you for a trial in case the need to go to court arises.